data-edu/rviews_blog_series/1-post.md

 Timothy Gallwey wrote in *The Inner Game of Tennis*, “What I have tried to illustrate is that there is a natural learning process which operates within everyone, if it is allowed to.
-This process is waiting to be discovered by all those who do not know of its existence.
-There is no need to take my word for it.
-It can be discovered for yourself, if it hasn’t been already.
+This process is waiting to be discovered by all those who do not know of its existence … It can be discovered for yourself, if it hasn’t been already.
 If it has been experienced, trust it.”
 I learn new R concepts first by discovering them, but it doesn’t click until I see somebody use it.
 For example, I learned about random forest models when I read about them in [An Introduction to Statistical Learning (ISL)](https://www.amazon.com/Introduction-Statistical-Learning-Applications-Statistics/dp/1461471370).
 Then I imagined myself using them when I watched [Julia Silge fit a random forest model](https://youtu.be/LPptRkGoYMg) to predict attendance